 Manifestations of the Spirit or Antics of the Flesh?

 Uhealthy focus, misuse and abuse of the gifts of the Spirit

 The Bible tells us to "Pursue love, and desire spiritual gifts..."
 (1 Cor.
 14:1).
 The word "desire" means to be zealous for."
 So, Paul commands us to zealously desire spiritual gifts.
 He devotes a lot of time and attention to the gifts of the Spirit, as we will see.
 Every Christian is to zealously desire the spiritual gifts so that they might glorify God and edify (build up) the Body of Christ.
 It is unfortunate that so many misuse and abuse the spiritual gifts by using them in a way that contradicts Scripture, taking it out of context or completely twisting it to mean what they want.
 Let me say that I believe in the gifts of the Holy Spirit and have been edified and blessed by them.
 However, when the use of certain spiritual gifts (tongues, prophecy, words of knowledge, etc) takes precedence in a church service over the preaching of the word, prayer and worship, it becomes an opportunity for the flesh.
 Depending on how immature the believers are, soon the service turns into an "everyone get on the band wagon" rather than worshiping the Lord.
 It merely calls attention to people looking for attention, and to be seen as more spiritual than others.
 Some do it for the enjoyment of an ecstatic experience.
 Soon there is an unhealthy preoccupation with seeking the experience in lieu of focus on the word of God.

-In addition to all this, many add other experiences that are not even in the Bible, and again, there becomes focus and on these actions rather than the worship and preaching of the word.
+In addition to all this, many add other experiences that are not even in the Bible, and again, they focus on these actions rather than the worship and preaching of the word.
 This creates an environment of chaos and fleshly antics.
 Let's look at God's word and answer the following questions:

 - What are the gifts and their purpose?